-tion 4.1, limits for the column densities of Si IV and C IV must be found.
-Since there are no resolvable doublets available for C IV, only the lower limits found from direct integration (see Section 3.2) can be used for this ion.
-For Si IV, the strength of the doublets at epoch 1 means total column densities can be estimated using the PPC model for all 5 absorbers as listed in Table 4.
-For epochs 2 and 3, PPC can be used for absorbers 1 and 2 which are the predominant contributors to the total line of sight column density at these epochs, plus a contribution from absorbers 3 to 5 using the peak optical depth (POD) method outlined in Section 3.3 modified to take account of partial coverage.
-Here we assume that the covering fractions of absorbers 3 to 5 at epochs 2 and 3 are the same as those at epoch 1.
+In order to apply the grid of models calculated in Section 4.1, limits for the column densities of Si IV and C IV must be found.
+Since there are no resolvable doublets available for CIV, only the lower limits found from direct integration (see Section 3.2) can be used for this ion.
+For Si IV, the strength of the doublets at epoch 1 means total column densities can be estimated using the PPC model for all five absorbers as listed in Table 4.
+For epochs 2 and 3, PPC can be used for absorbers 1 and 2 which are the predominant contributors to the total line-of-sight column density at these epochs, plus a contribution from absorbers 3 to 5 using the peak optical depth (POD) method outlined in Section 3.3 modified to take account of partial coverage.
+Here, we assume that the covering fractions of absorbers 3 to 5 at epochs 2 and 3 are the same as those at epoch 1.
 The true optical depth can be found once the covering fraction is known.
-Multiplying the original POD-derived $N{\mathrm{Si\ IV}}$ by the covering fraction and the ratio of the integrated real optical depth over the integrated apparent optical depth spanning the velocity range of the red component of the doublet, gives an estimate of the true column density.
-The $N{\rm Si~IV}$ and their upper and lower limits are shown in Table 6.
+Multiplying the original POD-derived N{Siv} by the covering fraction and the ratio of the integrated real optical depth over the integrated apparent optical depth spanning the velocity range of the red component of the doublet gives an estimate of the true column density.
+The $N{\text{Si}{\text{IV}}}$ and their upper and lower limits are shown in Table 6.
 The total column density lower limits are assumed to be the totals derived from the POD method (listed in Section 3.3).
-Upper limits on the value of $N{\mathrm{Si\ IV}}$ at epoch 2 are comparatively large due to the large uncertainty in the covering fraction of absorber 2, however the best value lies towards the lower end of this interval.
+Upper limits on the value of $N{\text{Si}{1V}}$ at epoch 2 are comparatively large due to the large uncertainty in the covering fraction of absorber 2; however the best value lies towards the lower end of this interval.

-Using the CLOUDY output at each combination of $\log N_H$ and $\log n_H$, plots can be made of predicted ionic column densities across the entire range of ionization parameter U. The span of log U covers the peak of both N{ion} for all combinations, resulting in cases where there are two possible regions in which the ionic column density values can be located.
-Given that only lower limits of the C IV column density can be found, the column densities for this ion are estimated by locating the positions in $\log U$ space of allowed $N{\rm Si~IV}$ and using the equivalent values for C IV.
+Using the CLOUDY output at each combination of $\log N{\rm H}$ and \log $n{\rm H}$, plots can be made of predicted ionic column densities across the entire range of ionization parameter U. The span of log Ucovers the peak of both N{ion} for all combinations, resulting in cases where there are two possible regions in which the ionic column density values can be located.
+Given that only lower limits of the C IV column density can be found, the column densities for this ion are estimated by locating the positions in $\log U$ space of allowed N{Sinv} and using the equivalent values for C iv.
 If it is assumed that ionizing continuum changes are the main factor driving variability, it is possible to identify the range of $\log U$ which satisfies the ionic column density limits at each epoch.
-Although there are nine possible combinations of log N_H and log n_H , only 2 are shown (Figures 8 and 9).
-It is apparent from these Figures that the lower region of allowed log U values (where the gradient of log N{ion} vs. log Uis positive) is invalid as the allowed range of $N{\rm Si\ IV}$ for epoch 3 does not permit any $N{\rm C~IV}$ values above the lower limit.
-This was found to be true for all 9 density/column density combinations, giving one continuous span of allowed $\log U$ values in each case.
+Although there are nine possible combinations of log $N{\rm H}$ and log $n{\rm H}$, only two are shown (Figs 8 and 9).
+It is apparent from these figures that the lower region of allowed log U values (where the gradient of log N{ion} versus log U is positive) is invalid as the allowed range of $N{\text{Si}{\text{IV}}}$ for epoch 3 does not permit any $N{C{IV}}$ values above the lower limit.
+This was found to be true for all nine density/column density combinations, giving one continuous span of allowed log U values in each case.